albertoRamon/Kylin/KylinWithHue/README.md

 * [Apache Kylin](http://kylin.apache.org/) v1.5.2

-## Install Apache Hue
+### Install Apache Hue
 If you have Hue installed, you can skip this step

-I installed Hue on my Ubuntu 16.04 LTS.
+To install Hue on Ubuntu 16.04 LTS.
 The [official Instructions](http://gethue.com/how-to-build-hue-on-ubuntu-14-04-trusty/) didn’t work but [this](https://github.com/cloudera/hue/blob/master/tools/docker/hue-base/Dockerfile) works fine:

-There isn’t any binary package thus we need to install all [pre-requisites](https://github.com/cloudera/hue#development-prerequisites) to compile with the command *make*
+There isn’t any binary package thus  [pre-requisites](https://github.com/cloudera/hue#development-prerequisites) must be installed and compile with the command *make*

     Sudo apt-get install --fix-missing -q -y \
     git \